Using a Master To Do list lets me sleep at night.

 How To Create A Master To Do List

 Choose a simple format.
-When I began using a MTDL, I created a spreadsheet that I could access from both my laptop and phone.
-Although I’m a tech savvy person, it wasn’t long before that system drove me crazy.
+When I began using an MTDL, I created a spreadsheet that I could access from both my laptop and phone.
+Although I’m a tech-savvy person, it wasn’t long before that system drove me crazy.
 The phone’s smaller screen made it burdensome to browse for tasks to do in the time I had available, and syncing glitches meant my phone and laptop versions didn’t always agree.

 Walk through your home as you create your list.
 Right at this very moment, you can probably think of a dozen or so things you’d like to do around the house.
 Add them to your MTDL list but don’t stop there.
 Get up, taking your list with you, and go through every room in your home.
 Open every closet.
 Poke through every cupboard.
 Write down every single thing you want to change, clean, organize, fix, etc. Nothing is too small or too large!

 Spend hours filling out your list.
 Go crazy.
 Yes, this means accomplishing nothing while you make your list, but that’s fine.
 The purpose is to get all of this stuff onto paper.
 You’re not committing to doing them in the next week or even the next month — you’re just creating a list of things that you’d like to accomplish at some point.

 Incorporate tasks into your existing routine.
 Before cleaning your bedroom, for instance, skim your MTDL to see what else you’ve wanted to accomplish in that room.
 Maybe your list includes washing your pillows.
 Now’s the time: launder them while cleaning your bedroom and you can mark that task done.
 Running errands?
 Check your list first!